zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-14.md

 Another much more informal way of saying goodbye is  “I am outta here.”
 “I am outta (outta) here” is something of an abbreviated way of saying, “I am out of here.”
 “To be out of here” is a way of saying “I’m leaving quickly,” often because I no longer want to be here, though that isn’t always  the case.
 If someone says,

 “I’m outta here,” he may be saying, “This is a bad situation and I no longer want to be here.”
-Said in a different context, perhaps i n a different way, it just means goodbye.
+Said in a different context, perhaps in a different way, it just means goodbye.
 If you are, for example, talking to a frie nd and you look at your clock and you realize you have to get home now, you say, “Well, I’m outta here.
 I gotta get home.”
 I have to return to my house.

 The next two expressions that I use are from songs,  really, and they are expressions of saying goodbye or of leaving from a couple of different popular songs.
 One of them is “I’m leaving on a jet (jet) p lane.”
 This comes from an old song called, appropriately enough, “I’m Leaving on a Jet Plane.”
 It was a song sung by the folk group back in the 1960s, Peter, Pa ul, and Mary.